arovox/vorjam/README.md

 - **WiFi (2.4 GHz)** – supported since v0.1 (disabled by default)
 > It is recommended to run only one jammer at a time (either BT or WiFi), especially on low-power setups.
 > Running both simultaneously may reduce effectiveness or cause instability, depending on your hardware.
+> The BT classic jammer itselfs is also allone pretty effective against other protocols like BLE or WiFi